wavefrontHQ/docs/pages/doc/logging_overview.md

       Source
     </td>
     <td markdown="span">
-      A source is a unique application, host, container, or instance that emits metrics.
+      A source is a unique stable platform that emits logs.
+For example, an AWS EC2 instance, or a node in Kubernetes.
 You can filter logs using the source.
     </td>
   </tr>
   <tr>